 While the interest-free offers are the main selling point of this card, the card also includes those added extras that help sweeten the deal.

 - Balance transfers – If you are looking for interest-free offers, then you can take your pick with this card.
-The main selling point is the 29 month 0% balance transfer offer, which places it at the top end of what is available on the market.
-That period gives cardholders just shy of two and a half years to pay off their debt – interest free.
+The main selling point is the 29 months 0% balance transfer offer, which places it at the top end of what is available on the market.
+That period gives cardholders just shy of two and a half years to pay off their debt – interest-free.
 However, this does come with a 3% balance transfer fee, and you must make your transfers within 60 days for the promotional rate.

 - Interest-free offers – Not only can you benefit from interest-free balance transfers with this card, but you can also take advantage of 0% on purchases for three months and 0% on money transfers for 20 months.
 It is worth noting that like the balance transfer offer, money transfers carry a 4% fee, and also need to be done within 60 days.

 - Cashback – Taking out a Virgin Money credit card means that you can take advantage of the provider’s Virgin Money Back cashback scheme.
 This gives you exclusive cashback offers with over 500 well-known brands such as Apple, M&S and Boots.
-You will need to be registered with the scheme and to complete your purchase through the Virgin Money Back website in order to earn cashback.
+You will need to be registered with the scheme and complete your purchase through the Virgin Money Back website in order to earn cashback.

 - Discounts – As the card is part of the Virgin Money family, you can also benefit from discounts from the wider Virgin Group.
-These include travel offers, home and health offers and entertainment and experience deals.
+These include travel offers, home and health offers, and entertainment and experience deals.
 With the Virgin Red app, you can also receive exclusive offers and rewards direct to your phone.